romyjw/sns/README.md

 This is the official implementation of Neural Geometry Processing via Spherical Neural Surfaces (Eurographics 2025).
 Please see the project webpage: https://geometry.cs.ucl.ac.uk/projects/2025/sns/.

-This repository also contains code to generate some smooth genus-0 analytic test shapes that we designed for the evaluation of this project - more details below.
-We welcome you to use any of these shapes in your own project, but please give credit.
+The repository also contains code to generate meshes for some interesting analytic test shapes, that we designed for the evaluation of this project ([supplemental](https://geometry.cs.ucl.ac.uk/projects/2025/sns/paper_docs/supplemental.pdf)).
+More details below.

-Cite as:
 ```bibtex
 @article{williamson2025spherical,
   title   = {Neural Geometry Processing via Spherical Neural Surfaces},